dashingsoft/pyarmor/docs/advanced.rst

     cd dist/
     python -m nuitka --module mymodule.py

-But it may not take advantage of Nuitak features, most of byte codes aren't translated to c code indeed.
+But it may not take advantage of Nuitak features by this way, because most of byte codes aren't translated to c code indeed.

 .. note::